Funding for Professional Development

 - Applicants may only apply for FPD during the defined period of time.

 Complete the application found at the link below.
 Hit submit.
 It's that simple!
-Remember to submit a different application for each event.
-OrgSync will generate an automatic confrimation email after submitting the form.
-If you submitted an application and have not received notification please call the GSS office within the week following the notification date.
+Remember to submit a different application for each activity.
+If you submitted an application and would like to ensure that it submitted correctly, please email the GSS email account at (firstname.lastname@example.org).

 The University now uses Chrome River to process reimbursements.
 For information on how to use Chrome River, please click here.